-The fair value of PWLB loan of £5.321m measures the economic effect of terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the Balance Sheet date.
-The difference between the carrying amount and the fair value measures the additional interest that the authority will pay over the remaining terms of the loan under the agreement with the PWLB, against what would be paid if the loan was at the current PWLB new loan rate.
+The fair value of the Long Term PWLB loans of £2.243m measures the economic effect of terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the Balance Sheet date.
+The fair value amount is lower than the balance sheet current value is due to the PWLB loans being at a lower rate to what would be paid if the loan was at the current PWLB new loan rate.